Picovoice/pvrecorder/binding/dotnet/README.md

+# PvRecorder Binding for .NET

-# PV_Recorder
+# PvRecorder

-A cross platform audio recorder that captures single-channel audio at a sample rate of 16kHz.
+PvRecorder is an easy-to-use cross-platform audio recorder designed for real-time audio processing.
+It allows developers access to an audio device's input stream, broken up into data frames of a given size.

 ## Requirements

-- .NET Standard 2.0, .NET Core 3.1, .NET 6.0
+- .NET 6.0

 ## Compatibility

+Platform compatible with .NET Framework 4.6.1+:

-- Windows (amd64)
+- Windows (x86_64)

-- macOS (x86_64, arm64)
+Platforms compatible with .NET Core 2.0+:

 - Linux (x86_64)
+- macOS (x86_64)
+- Windows (x86_64)

+Platforms compatible with .NET Core 3.0+:

 - Raspberry Pi:
   - 2
   - 3 (32 and 64 bit)
   - 4 (32 and 64 bit)
 - NVIDIA Jetson Nano
 - BeagleBone

+Platform compatible with .NET 6.0+:

+- macOS (arm64)

 ## Installation

+You can install the latest version of PvRecorder by adding the latest [PvRecorder Nuget package](https://www.nuget.org/packages/PvRecorder/) in Visual Studio or using by using the .NET CLI:

 ```console
 dotnet add package PvRecorder
 ```

 ## Usage